Broad Exchange Building: Residential use

 After receiving approval from the LPC, LCOR spent another $50 million to renovate 25 Broad Street in 2013, demolishing the south wing and restoring the exterior to its early-20th-century appearance.
 The residential units were largely converted to luxury rentals and were mostly occupied by September 2013.
 However, the building had previously received a 421-g tax exemption, meant for developers converting Lower Manhattan buildings to residential use, and as such, some of the residential units were rent-stabilized.
 A judge ruled in 2015 that two rental tenants could stay in their rent-stabilized apartment, since they had not been given proper notice that the exemption for their unit was expiring.
 Most of the remaining units in 25 Broad Street were converted into condominium units, with sales launching in 2019.
 Booking.com ran a promotion at the building in January 2020, allowing people to stay in several of the unsold units for two nights.
 The same month, Regal Acquisitions bought the building's ground level storefronts.
 In July 2020, the developers announced that 15% of the condominium units were under contract, despite a general slowdown in real estate market due to the COVID-19 pandemic in New York City.
+Ultimately, three-fourths of the units were sold by 2021.
+Reuveni Development Marketing became the building's real estate broker in late 2023.